huntdatacenter/docs/docs/do-science/tools/technical/x2go.md

 You need to make sure you and your lab colleagues can log in to the x2go machine passwordless using RSA certificates, e.g. by following these steps:

-1. From your local machine, log into your lab's entry machine:
+1. From your local computer, log into your lab's entry machine:

    ```bash
    ssh <labname>-entry